Certora/Documentation/docs/user-guide/map/simple.md

 After calling `insert`, we wish to examine if the mutated state is as expected.
 Therefore, we assert that calling `get(key)` is returning the value `value` inserted.
 It is possible to add an explanation string to the assertion, which may help in finding out which assertion was violated if a rule contains more than one assertion.

-We are now ready to run our the tool: suppose the contract is saved in a file called `SimpleMap.sol`, and the spec is saved in a file `simpleMap.spec`, we can run the tool as follows:
+We are now ready to run the tool: suppose the contract is saved in a file called `SimpleMap.sol`, and the spec is saved in a file `simpleMap.spec`, we can run the tool as follows:

 ```bash
 certoraRun SimpleMap.sol --verify SimpleMap:simpleMap.spec